 This is a very unique tour for nature lovers.
 There are many hikes around Puerto Vallarta but you need to know where to go.

-This tour led by a local guide will take you on a nice walk among parrots, macaws, orchids, and other elements of the local flora and fauna.
+This tour led by a local guide will take you on a nice walk among parrots, macaws, orchids, and other elements of the local flora and fauna in the Sierra Madre Occidental.

 👉 Hiking Jorullo Bridge at Sierra Madre Occidental from Puerto Vallarta BOOK IT HERE